tronkko/php-config/README.md

 # Using Tmos-config in Your Own Programs

 Tmos-config is fully contained in the file ``class/config.php``.
-In order to use tmos-config in you own programs, copy the file to your own source tree and set up autoloader to load the class implicitly or load the class explicitly by adding the following line to beginning of each PHP file where configuration data is used
+In order to use tmos-config in you own programs, copy the file to your own source tree and set up autoloader to load the class implicitly.
+Alternatively, load the class explicitly by adding the following line to beginning of each PHP file where configuration data is used
 ```
 require_once (__DIR__ . '/config.php'):
 ```